Trauma Team: Setting and characters

 Trauma Team is set in the same fictional universe as the other Trauma Center titles, although there is little to no narrative connection.
-Most of the game is based in and around Resurgam First Care, a fictional hospital in the United States which many of the protagonists work at or visit.
+Most of the game is based in and around Resurgam First Care, a fictional hospital in Portland, Maine which many of the protagonists work at or visit.

 The storyline follows six protagonists working at Resurgam.
 "CR-S01" is an amnesiac prisoner convicted of bioterrorism; due to his surgery skills, he begins working at Resurgam to take years off his sentence.
 Maria Torres is a bombastic paramedic whose perfectionism and independence has isolated her from her colleagues.
 Gabriel Cunningham is a diagnostician whose troubled personal life gives him a pessimistic view of humanity, and during the game he is reluctantly partnered with the AI system RONI.
-Hank Freebird is an idealistic former soldier who changed careers after growing sick of violence, becoming Resurgam's resident orthopaedic surgeon.
+Hank Freebird is an idealistic former soldier who changed careers after growing sick of violence, becoming Resurgam's resident orthopedic surgeon.
 Tomoe Tachibana is an endoscopic surgeon from a wealthy Japanese background, having rebelled against her family's control and moved to America.
 Naomi Kimishima returns from Trauma Center: Second Opinion; following Second Opinion, she was infected with a fatal disease, which left her with nothing in life but her work as a coroner at the Cumberland Institute of Forensic Medicine, but also granted her the ability to hear a dead person's last words.